Consumption

 The CPI increased by 2.1% annually in Catalonia in April.

 BarcelonaInflation is now almost at the levels targeted by the European Central Bank (ECB), thanks primarily to lower electricity and gas prices.
-Thus, prices for consumer goods and services rose by 2.1% last month compared to April 2024, a rate just one-tenth above the European monetary institution's 2% target, according to published data from the Consumer Price Index (CPI, the indicator that measures the cost of living for families).
+Thus, prices for consumer goods and services rose by 2.1% last month compared to April 2024, a rate just one-tenth above the European monetary institution's 2% target, according to data from the Consumer Price Index (CPI, the indicator that measures the cost of living for families) published today.

-However, despite the drop in energy prices, overall prices rose by 0.6% compared to March in Catalonia, mainly due to higher prices for clothing and footwear, leisure and cultural goods and services, and restaurants and hotels, a common occurrence around this time of year, when the good weather arrives.
-Furthermore, more tourist arrivals are also being recorded, which is also driving up the prices of these products.
+However, despite the drop in energy prices, overall prices rose by 0.6% compared to March in Catalonia, mainly due to higher prices for clothing and footwear, leisure and cultural goods and services, and restaurants and hotels, a common occurrence at this time of year, when good weather arrives and good weather arrives on the date of good weather.
+In addition, more tourist arrivals are also being recorded, which is also driving up the prices of these products.
 In the longer term, the fact that fuel prices are at lower levels than a year ago—largely due to the fall in oil prices—has also helped to lower inflation.

 As for the CPI for Spain as a whole, it closed April with an annual increase slightly higher than that of Catalonia, 2.2%, while the monthly increase was also 0.6%, as already reported. had advanced to the INE on April 29.